-Dermatologist: A dermatologist is a physician who is trained to evaluate and manage pediatric and adult patients with benign and malignant disorders of the skin, hair, nails and adjacent mucous membranes.
+A dermatologist is a physician who is trained to evaluate and treat children and adults with benign and malignant disorders of the skin, hair, nails and adjacent mucous membranes.
 A dermatologist has had additional training and experience in the following:

 - The diagnosis and treatment of skin cancers, melanomas, moles, and other tumors of the skin.

 - The management of contact dermatitis and other inflammatory skin disorders.